jaskirat2/Eligius/README.md

 # Eligius
 ### An android application implemented using features of Google Maps and Realtime cloud notifications of firebase.
 In this application user can request for assistance in case the user feels unsafe in that particular area and user will get realtime updates.
-A special feature is added to this application where user can send his Contact number, current location and message in the form of a notification to all the users of this app.
+A special feature is added to this application where user can send his Contact number, current location and message describing current situation in the form of a notification to all the users of this app.
 User will also be able to track the location of one who is coming to provide assistance.
 Another special feature in this application is if the user does not have a registered account in this app,then user can use the feature of one time login, where anonymous id is assigned to that particular user.
 ## Features:
 ### 🔰 One time login feature in case of emergency if the user does not have a registered account.
 ### 🔰 User will get Realtime location and text updates.